 Blood coagulation, factor V Leiden and 20210G-A

-Thrombophilias are hereditary and/or acquired pathologies that predispose individuals to suffering thrombosis or blood clots.
+Thrombophilias are hereditary and/or acquired conditions that predispose the individual to suffer thrombosis or blood clots.
 The term hereditary thrombophilia has been generally applied to pathologies in which a genetic mutation affects the amount or function of a protein in the coagulation system.
-The most studied mutations include factor V Leiden or rs6025 mutation and prothrombin gene 20210A-G mutation or PGM, and those altering the antithrombin 3 (AT3 or SERPINC1), protein C (PROC) and protein S (PROS1) genes.
+The most studied mutations include factor V Leiden or rs6025 mutation and prothrombin gene 20210A-G mutation or PGM, and those altering the antithrombin 3 (AT3 or SERPINC1), protein C (PROC), protein S (PROS1) genes.

-Hypercoagulability or thrombophilias are multifactorial conditions that can have a different etiology/cause.
-In addition to the potential genetic contribution, several factors may be considered to properly assess the individual thrombophilia risk.
-Acquired thrombophilia can be due to specific diseases as e.g., myeloproliferative neoplasms and deficiencies in natural coagulants.
-Certain drug treatments (oral contraceptives, hormone treatments and chemotherapy) and other factors as smoking, obesity and pregnancy may also increase the risk of thrombosis and should be taken into consideration.
+Hypercoagulability or thrombophilias are multifactorial conditions that can have a different etiology.
+In addition to the potential genetic contribution, several factors may be considered to assess properly the individual thrombophilia risk.
+Acquired thrombophilia can be due to specific diseases as e.g. myeloproliferative neoplasms and deficiencies in the natural coagulants.
+Certain drug treatments (oral contraceptives, hormone treatments, and chemotherapy) and other factors as smoking, obesity, and pregnancy can also increase the thrombosis risk and should be considered.

-People more prone to blood hypercoagulation are at increased risk of developing deep vein thrombosis (DVT), which is characterized by a tendency to clot formation in leg veins.
-Although clots are mainly formed in legs, they can also occur in other body parts as the lungs, leading to pulmonary embolism.
-Vein thrombosis is the main term that includes DVT and pulmonary embolism and its incidence is estimated at 1-2 per 1000 individuals every year, being the third most common cardiovascular disease.
+People more prone to blood hypercoagulation are at greater risk of developing deep venous thrombosis (DVT) that is characterized by a tendency to clot formation in leg veins.
+Although clots mainly are formed in the legs, they can be produced in other body parts as lungs leading to pulmonary embolism.
+Venous thrombosis is the main term that includes DVT and pulmonary embolism and its incidence is estimated in 1-2 per 1000 individuals every year, being the third most common cardiovascular disease.